 John Brown was born in Torrington, Connecticut on May 9, 1800 into a deeply religious family.
 The family was led by a staunchly anti-slavery father, Owen Brown, who was an agent for the Underground Railroad.
 Brown grew up in a frontier Ohio town in which whites were the minority and where his father taught him that all people should be treated equally.
-When John was 12, he witnessed the beating of a slave boy.
-This violence would have a profound impact on him and would help lead him to his fanatical opposition to slavery.
+When Brown was 12, he witnessed the beating of a slave boy.
+This violence had a profound impact on him and helped lead him to his fanatical opposition to slavery.

-In 1849 Brown moved to the black community of North Elba, New York because the residents there were struggling to prosper and felt isolated.
-In 1851 he established the League of Gileadites, an organization that worked to protect escaped slaves from slave hunters.
+In 1849, Brown moved to the black community of North Elba, New York, where residents were attempting to establish farms.
+In 1851, he established the League of Gileadites, an organization that worked to protect escaped slaves from slave hunters.

 Brown moved back East and began planning and fundraising for a slave insurrection that he would lead.
 On October 16, 1859, he and 21 men raided the federal arsenal at Harper’s Ferry, Virginia, on the theory that slaves would rise up against their masters when word spread of Brown’s actions.
 Although Brown gained control of the arsenal, the slave rebellion failed to materialize.
 Brown’s rebellion was swiftly crushed when U.S. Army Colonel Robert E. Lee and 100 Marines surrounded him.
 Brown was captured, quickly tried, and convicted of treason.
 He was hanged on December 2, 1859.

 His execution was marked by the tolling of bells at many northern churches, and Brown’s actions were looked upon increasingly favorably in the North as the nation headed towards civil war.
 A song, “John Brown’s Body,” was written about him and was popular in the North during the Civil War.
 Julia Ward Howe would use the same tune when she wrote the words to the “Battle Hymn of the Republic.”